damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 description: "Create a Continuous Delivery pipeline to deploy a Spring Boot app with GitLab CI and Kubernetes to Google Cloud Container Engine"
 ---

 [Continuous Integration, Continuous Deployment and Continuous Delivery](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/) are increasingly popular topics among modern development teams.
-Together they enable a team to safely build, test and deploy the code virtually at any commit.
-The main benefit of these approaches is the ability to release more frequently quality code through means of automated pipelines.
+Together they enable a team to build, test and deploy the code at any commit.
+The main benefit of these approaches is the ability to release more quality code more frequently through the means of automated pipelines.
 The tough part is building such pipelines.
 There is a myriad of tools available which we would need to choose, learn, install, integrate, and maintain.

 Recently, I literally fell in love with [GitLab](https://gitlab.com/)!
-It offers a fully-featured ecosystem of tools which enable us to create an automated pipeline in minutes!
-From source control to issue tracking and CI, we find everything under one roof fully integrated and ready to use.
+It offers a fully featured ecosystem of tools which enable us to create an automated pipeline in minutes!
+From source control to issue tracking and CI, we find everything under one roof, fully integrated and ready to use.

 <!-- more -->

 In this tutorial, we will create a [Spring Boot](https://projects.spring.io/spring-boot/) application built, tested, and deployed with [GitLab CI](https://about.gitlab.com/gitlab-ci/) on a [Kubernetes](http://kubernetes.io/) cluster.
-Spring Boot is the leading [microservice chassis](http://microservices.io/patterns/microservice-chassis.html) for Java.
-It allows a developer to build a production-grade stand-alone application, like a typical [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application exposing a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer),  with minimal configuration, reducing drastically the learning curve required for using the [Spring Framework](https://spring.io/).
+Spring Boot is the leading [microservice framework](http://microservices.io/patterns/microservice-chassis.html) for Java.
+It allows a developer to build a production-grade stand-alone application, like a typical [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application exposing a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer), with minimal configuration, reducing the learning curve required for using the [Spring Framework](https://spring.io/) drastically.
 Kubernetes is an open-source container orchestrator inspired by [Google Borg](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43438.pdf) that schedules, scales and manages containerized applications.

-## Create a GitLab Project
+## Create a GitLab project

 Let's start by [creating a new project](https://gitlab.com/projects/new) in GitLab named `actuator-sample`.
 Then we follow the command line instructions displayed in the project's home page to clone the repository on our machine and perform the first commit.